DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/general_enhancements.md

 #### Email Contents

-The contents of the email message is as follows:
+The content of the email message is as follows:

 > Hello <User Group Name>,
 >